Saturday, May 25th Shabbat Service & Israel FORUM

 I love our prayer book.
 After 6 years of membership I still manage to stumble upon jewels that I've somehow never seen before and they pierce my heart with their beauty.
 This is one:

-Angels are another name for feelings.
+are another name for feelings.

-When we love and act with kidness
+we love and act with kidness

-we create angels of love and kindness;
+create angels of love and kindness;

-when we hate and act with violence
+we hate and act with violence

-we create angels of hatred and violence.
+create angels of hatred and violence.

-It is our job to fill the world with angels of love:
+is our job to fill the world with angels of love:

-messengers of kindness
+of kindness

-that link people together as one family.
+link people together as one family.

-Rami M. Shapiro
+M. Shapiro

 from Kol Haneshamah: Shabbat Vehagim Reconstructionist Prayer Book (affectionately referred to as "The red book")